 How to serve polenta

-Polenta is amazing -- it can be served at breakfast, lunch, or dinner.
+Polenta is amazing — serve it at breakfast, lunch, or dinner.

-It can be used as an appetizer or an ingredient in desserts.
-If you have a special way you like polenta let us know 🙂
+Use polenta as an appetizer or an ingredient in desserts.
+Do you have a special way you like polenta?
+Let us know. 🙂

 More polenta recipes